roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-03 ****** bysadkins116© Beth sat in the cab, her mind confused.
+Beth sat in the cab, her mind confused.
 She had no idea on how she was going to survive.
 Susan had total control over her body and now her mind was following wanting to beg her enemy for release.
 When they arrived at the hotel, the women piled out and walked into the lobby.
 Beth was clutching her body trying to cover as much as she could.
 The dress left little to the imagination.
 Susan looked over at her and moaned as she said, "Slut, put your hands down.
 You need to show off that pretty dress, and stand up straight.
 Push out those tits.
 If you're going to show them be proud about it."

  Beth's eyes grew wide as her hands dropped immediately and she stood up straight and proudly displayed her tits.
 Once again two more pulses flashed out from her cunt and again she sprayed more fluids down her legs.
 Her shoes were now soaked with her pussy juice.